iPadOS 16 is a brilliant update... but only if you've got the latest iPads

 Some were hoping for WWDC in 2021 to take advantage of the M1 iPad Pro, but the most significant change in iPadOS 15 was widgets on the home screen.

-As the months passed, the iPad Air and iPad mini would also gain the M1 chip, and users were wondering if there was any point to this, when the software clearly wasn't taking advantage of what the chip offers.
+As the months passed, the iPad Air would also gain the M1 chip, and users were wondering if there was any point to this, when the software clearly wasn't taking advantage of what the chip offers.

 Liking how I can now use my iPad as a dashboard 😎 pic.twitter.com/9lPppp0W9uJune 7, 2022